ixaxaar/monoid.space/Types/universe.lagda.md

   ⊥; ⊤; ℕ; List;
   zero; one)

-open import Agda.Primitive renaming (Level to AgdaLevel; lzero to alzero; lsuc to alsuc; _⊔_ to _⊔⊔_)
+open import Agda.Primitive renaming (
+  Level to AgdaLevel;
+  lzero to alzero;
+  lsuc to alsuc;
+  _⊔_ to _⊔⊔_)
 ```

+# Universes and families

+A universe can be thought of as a container for all of mathematics.
+There is no mathematics that is possible outside of universe.
+Now obviously this differs from our physical universe in a way that mathematics also describes purely conceptual stuff that need not have a physical manifestation, rather, in many ways our univrerse is a subset of the mathematical universe as it can be described by mathematical models.

+For set theory, the universe can be thought as the set of all sets.
+For type theory, universes contain all types - hence essentially everything including objects, laws, theorems etc. The structure of the universe used in type theory are [Russel-style and Taski-style universes](http://www.cs.rhul.ac.uk/home/zhaohui/universes.pdf) though we use the former as it is easier and sufficient for our purposes.
+There are other kinds of universes in mathematics, for example the [Grothendieck universe](https://ncatlab.org/nlab/show/Grothendieck+universe), [Von Neumann universe](https://en.wikipedia.org/wiki/Von_Neumann_universe).
-We first define the universe, or type of all types.
-The type of all types is a `Set` in agda.
-The problem of paradoxes resulting from infinite sets and set of all sets can be avoided by constructing the type of all types as "universes" in a heirarchically cumulative way.

-A universe is a set of types.
-Now, when we take our universe to be a set of types, there comes a problem of universe of all possible types, and we end up with Russel's Paradox.
-To avoid this, we say that our universe is constructed heirarchically, with an index `i` such that universe `Uᵢ` ∈ Uᵢ₊₁ and so on.
+The type of all types is called `Set` in agda.
+Now, in constructing this type of all types naively we encounter a bunch of paradoxes, namely [Russel's Paradox](https://ncatlab.org/nlab/show/Russell%27s+paradox), [Cantor's Paradox](https://ncatlab.org/nlab/show/Cantor%27s+paradox), [Girard's Paradox](https://ncatlab.org/nlab/show/Burali-Forti%27s+paradox) etc. These can be avoided by constructing the type of all types as "universes" in a heirarchically cumulative way.
+When we consider our universe to be the set of all types, we say that our universe is constructed heirarchically, with an index `i` such that universe `Uᵢ` ∈ Uᵢ₊₁ and so on.

 $$
 U_{0} \in U_{1} \in U\_{2} \in ... \in U_{i} \in U_{i+1}  \in ... \in U_{\infty}